kcoopermiller/capyswarm/README.md

 | **messages**        | `List`                          | A list of `scrapybara.types.act.Message` objects                              | `None`                                           |
 | **response_schema** | `Any`                           | [Structured output](https://docs.scrapybara.com/act-sdk#structured-output)    | `None`                                           |
 | **on_step**         | `Callable`                      | What to print after one iteration                                             | [pretty_print_step](https://github.com/kcoopermiller/baraswarm/blob/main/swarm/util.py#L4) |

+### Using Agents in a Swarm

+Agents work together by joining a Swarm.
+Typically, you have one orchestrator managing multiple worker agents.

+Here's a high-level overview of the workflow:

+1. The **Orchestrator Agent** receives the main task and generates an overall plan by decomposing it into subtasks, each tailored to a specific worker agent.
+2. The assigned tasks are grouped by priority levels.
+Tasks sharing the same priority are executed as asynchronous coroutines concurrently, ensuring that resource-intensive or dependent tasks are coordinated seamlessly.
+3. As each worker agent completes its task, the results are logged.
+The orchestrator waits for all higher-priority tasks to finish before proceeding with lower-priority tasks.
+4. Finally, the orchestrator aggregates all agent outputs into a comprehensive final report, which is then returned to the user.

 # Evaluations